 “They are both important exercises to incorporate into your workouts,” Samuela says.
 “I’m personally partial to the sumo squat because it’s tougher to find exercises that target the inner thigh, and this is a great one for that!”

 “Our bodies do better when they move in different ways as intended by our joint design.
 This means a variety of movements in our routine is always a good choice,” adds Swartz.
 “My own advice is to lean into the traditional squats, but work in sumos at least once or twice a week to cover as much of the benefits as possible.
 And if a trainee is looking to increase hip mobility or target inner thighs, I'd reach for sumos even more frequently.”

-Additionally, pregnant trainees may want to stay away from sumos during their term.
-“With the hormone relaxin being secreted in the body, this means the joints—especially in the pelvic/hip region—may not tolerate the loads placed on them via the wider stance.
+Additionally, Swartz points out, pregnant trainees may want to stay away from sumos during their term.
+“With the hormone relaxin being secreted in the body, this means the joints—especially in the pelvic/hip region—may not tolerate the loads placed on them via the wider stance."
 Always check with your physician first.

 There is no question that both traditional squats and sumo squats majorly pay off on the back end.
 While both trainers recommend incorporating both types into your workouts, the sumo squat is slightly more "effective" as it targets the inner thigh and the traditional squat does not.

 DelVecchio L, Daewoud H, Green S. The health and performance benefits of the squat, deadlift, and bench press.
 MOJ Yoga Phys Therapy.
 2018;3(2):40-47. doi:10.15406/mojypt.2018.03.00042